kmendonsa/CaseStudy2/README.md

 All these repositories are contained within the parent repo, CaseStudy2

 Data - This repo contains all the data related to the project.
 This data will be described in detail in later sections but the two key files are the procrastination.csv file and the data scraped from wikipedia on the Human Development Index.
 The files contained in this repo are:
-- Copy of Procrastination.xlsx: Copied file of the raw procrastination survey
 - DataDictionary.csv: naming convention overrides of all the survey data, character length, data format, and number of missing variables
+- HDI_Scraped.CSV: HDI data scraped from Wikipedia
 - HDI_Data.csv: File containing the HDI category and HDI score per country
 - HDI_Merged_Data.csv: File containing sampled procrastination and HDI data
 - OccupationsMapping.CSV: Naming convention transformation of all the occupation types
 - ProcrastinationCLEAN.csv: Using the transformed variables names
 - ProcrastinationRAW.csv:  Does not use the transformed variable names
-- WebScrape.CSV: HDI data scraped from Wikipedia

 Paper - The objectives of the case study are stored in this repo.